10 Tips for Successful Mentoring and Guiding Junior Scientists as a Senior Scientist

 At the outset, it's essential to establish clear expectations for the mentoring relationship.
 Discuss goals, responsibilities, and the frequency of meetings.
 Setting these parameters early helps ensure that both mentor and mentee are aligned and committed to the process.

-Actionable Tip: Create a mentoring agreement that outlines these expectations and revisit it periodically to adjust as necessary.
+Actionable Tip: Create a mentoring agreement using a collaborative planning tool such as Miro board and revisit it periodically to adjust as necessary.

 Reading more: